-To create the product, chickens are immunized with coronavirus antigens and their eggs are harvested.
+To create the product, chickens are immunized with an inactive form of SARS-CoV-2 and their eggs are harvested.
 Polyclonal yolk immunoglobulin (IgY) is extracted from the yolks using a water dilution method, followed by further purification.
 Clinical studies have demonstrated that polyclonal IgY antibodies with high purity can neutralise viruses with efficacy and safety.

-After refinement, the product can be self-administered intranasally and/or orally, twice daily.
-The polyclonal IgY neutralizes SARS-CoV-2 virus in the nasopharynx and gastrointestinal tracts, reducing virus titers, clearing the virus and preventing disease progression.
+After refinement, the product can be self-administered intranasally, one or twice daily, and offers immediate short-term protection.
+The polyclonal IgY binds to and neutralizes SARS-CoV-2 virus in the nasal passage, preventing disease progression and rendering the infected person ‘virus-free’.
 This then stops virus spread, decreasing the transmission factor to very low levels.
 The product can be used ongoing for prevention in vulnerable individuals.

 A global passive immunity with Polyclonal anti-SARS-CoV-2 IgY

 High impact, low burden

 Vaccination of chickens and processing of eggs is already carried out on an industrial scale.

 The program comprises of two key stages: (1) Proof of Concept and Regulatory Interactions and (2) Human Studies, Scale up and Manufacturing.

 The proof of concept includes immunization, egg collection, IgY titer determination and neutralization studies – all of which have completed successfully.
 Regulatory interactions include submission of a pre-IND (Investigational New Drug) request to the US Food and Drug Administration (FDA) to align on the proposed development program.
 We will also ensure that other national agencies receive regulatory applications to allow the usage of the product worldwide.